-The Crusher and Support area lies east of the North Quarry, and contains the primary and secondary crushers and numerous conveyors that transport limestone rock either to the cement plant or to the Surge Pile/Rock Plant.
-A new primary and secondary crusher was being constructed during the 2013 inspection (Photos 19 and 20).
-The new crushers will be connected to the existing conveyor system and the portion of the conveyor to the west will be removed (Photo 21).
-The drainage in the new crusher area will be directed to a sump and then pumped over to the North Quarry for treatment (personal communication G. Knapp).
-The slopes surrounding the new crushers will be hydroseeded before this winter.
-The County staff will inspect the new crusher area slopes and drainage control as part of the pre-winter site inspection.
+The Crusher and Support area lies southeast of the North Quarry, and contains the primary and secondary crushers and numerous conveyors that transport limestone rock either to the cement plant or to the Surge Pile/Rock Plant.
+A new primary and secondary crusher was constructed in 2013 and is operational (Photos 19 and 20).
+The old primary crusher was being dismantled during the 2014 inspection (Photo 21).
+The new crushers are connected to the existing conveyor system and the portion of the conveyor to the west will be removed.
+The drainage in the new crusher area will be directed to a sump and then pumped over to the North Quarry for treatment.
+The slopes surrounding the new crushers were hydroseeded, straw bailed and straw waddled before last winter (Photo 22).
+The County staff should inspect the new crusher area slopes and drainage control as part of the pre-winter site inspection.